Blog Post

 3. Do you have any pets?

-If the tenant has a pet and you have a no-pet policy for your rental, then there will be no need to continue with the interview.
-However, if you do allow pets then make sure the tenant sign the pet policy found in your lease.
+If the potential tenant has a pet and you have a no-pet policy for your rental, then there will be no need to continue with the interview.
+However, if you do allow pets then make sure the tenant sign the pet policy found in your lease and ask them how many pets will be in the premises.
 Also, include a pet deposit fee.
 Generally, renters with pets are more responsible and dependable.

 4. Have you ever faced an eviction?

 If, however, the reason for their eviction was due to disturbing other tenants, causing excessive property damage or illegal use of the property, these behaviors aren’t likely to go away.
-Continue with your tenant search.
+Continue with your tenant search when renting out a property.

 5. Will you consent to a background and credit check?

 Make these background checks mandatory for all prospective tenants.
-If a tenant seems hesitant to give their consent, it’s likely they are hiding something regarding their rental history.
-Eliminate them from your pool of prospective tenants.
+If your potential tenants seem hesitant to give their consent, it’s likely they are hiding something regarding their rental history.
+Eliminate them from your pool of prospective tenants after checking their credit report.

-In addition, require all consenting renters to sign a form permitting the check.
-Consent made verbally isn’t legally binding.
+In addition, require all consenting potential tenants to sign a form permitting the check.
+Consent made verbally isn’t legally binding when renting out a property.

 6. What is your monthly income?

 Rental income is the bread and butter of your real estate investment.
-As such, you want to make sure that the prospective tenant can afford it every month without issues.
+As such, you want to make sure that the prospective tenant can afford and pay it every month without issues.

 Ideally, you want a tenant who is earning at least two- and a half times the rental price.
-So, if the rent is $800 per month, you want a tenant who is able to make at least $2,000 a month.
+So, if the rent is $800 per month, you want a tenant who is able to make at least $2,000 a month to pay the rent easily.

 7. Can you provide references from your former landlord?

-As such, you want to call the previous landlord to see if your tenant is a good fit.
+As such, you want to call the landlord to see if your potential tenants are a good fit.
 Here are some questions to ask tenant references:

-• When did the tenant’s lease start and finish?
+• When did the tenant’s lease agreement start and finish?

 • Did the renter have rent-related issues?